wp-plugins/thinglink/readme.txt

 * New embed code
 * Settings dialog now automatically fetches Thinglink ID if the user has a valid session

+= 1.0.2 =
+* Fixed configuration problems encountered by some users.

 == Frequently Asked Questions ==

 = What is Thinglink? =